 Laura Hackett, PharmD, BCOP

-Laura J. Hackett, PharmD, BCOP, is the Clinical Pharmacist Lead for Medical Oncology and the PGY2 Oncology Residency Program Coordinator at DHMC.
-She is the primary preceptor for the required PGY2 ambulatory and inpatient oncology rotations.
-She also serves as one of the preceptors for the PGY1 elective ambulatory hematology/oncology rotation.
+Laura J. Hackett, PharmD, BCOP, is the Clinical Pharmacist Lead for Medical Oncology at the Dartmouth Cancer Center.
+She is the primary preceptor for the required PGY-2 ambulatory oncology II rotation which focuses on women's cancers, and the longitudinal clinical development rotation.
+She also serves as one of the preceptors for the PGY-1 elective ambulatory hematology/oncology rotation.

 Her areas of interest include supportive care, patient education, and expansion of clinical services in the ambulatory oncology setting.
 She is also a member of the Hematology/Oncology Pharmacy Association.
 Outside of pharmacy, Dr. Hackett enjoys running, snowboarding, and hiking.

 Sarah Hale, PharmD, BCPS